seuphor/blog/_posts/2018-12-13-aws-ec2-setup.md

 - aws
 ---

+Here is a setup guide for aws ec2 in python anaconda environment.

 ## 1. Setup EC2 Instance

 Go to AWS EC2 select Ubuntu Environment.
 When you are in the Configure Security Group Step, please setup SSH and Custom TCP as following: